 SPOCK: Just for example, when Rodriguez thought of a tiger…

 Amusingly, the tiger has an extremely visible chain around its neck.

 Similarly amusingly, Barrows has somehow managed to mend her uniform, only to conjure Don Juan again to tear it.

 This interests me probably more than it should, but it feels like a cute twist that the crew now thinks about the things they think about, which seems like a pretty significant bug in the vacation system.

 SPOCK: An old Earth name for a place where people could go to see and do all sorts of fascinating things.

-In addition to fighter aircraft, there are also no more amusement parks.
-This seems stranger than the technology shift, though, because amusement parks are basically just stationary outgrowths of traveling or periodic fairs, and those go back at least as far as Bartholomew Fair in 1133.
-We could argue that an amusement park has mechanical rides, but…this clearly does not, so I’m sticking with the fair.
+In addition to fighter aircraft, they also have no more amusement parks.
+This seems stranger than the technology shift, though, because amusement parks basically developed as stationary outgrowths of traveling or periodic fairs, and those go back at least as far as Bartholomew Fair in 1133.
+We could argue that an amusement park has mechanical rides, but…this clearly does not, so I’ll stick with the fair analogy.

 CARETAKER: This entire planet was constructed for our race of people to come and play.

 SULU: Play?
 As advanced as you obviously are, and you still play?